opsecfreak/DatabaseAPI/README.md

 -   `select`: (Optional) A comma-separated list of columns to retrieve.
 Defaults to `*` (all columns).
 -   `limit`: (Optional) The maximum number of records to return.
 Defaults to `100`.
+-   See the **Filtering Records** section above for more advanced querying.

 **Example (cURL):**